uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 ### Import an existing cluster

 The requirement is to have an already provisioned management node for the cluster that the user wants to manage with Uyuni/SUSE Manager.
-It is implied that the management node is already capable of reaching the nodes of the cluster (via passwordless SSH or any other mean requested by the cluster provider manager) and all clustering management stack is already installed in the management node.
+It is implied that the management node is already capable of reaching the nodes of the cluster (via passwordless SSH or any other mean requested by the cluster provider manager) and Uyuni/SUSE Manager will make sure that the cluster management stack for the selected type of cluster is installed in the management node.

 When the import action is selected, Uyuni/SUSE Manager will register the management node to Uyuni/SUSE Manager (by replicating what is done under Systems > Bootstrapping).
 Additionally, Uyuni/SUSE Manager asks for the name and the type of cluster that the user wants to register.